- 1 Skansen’s Christmas Market, Stockholm, Sweden

 Christkindlmarkt, Salzburg, Austria

 Salzburg's Christkindlmarkt is one of Europe's oldest markets; there are documents from the 15th century describing the fine crafts being sold by elderly women in front of the Salzburg cathedral during Advent season.
-It is also smaller and more intimate than the others listed here — just 95 stalls ranged under the floodlit baroque stage set that is downtown Salzburg, with its fountains snuggled under avant-garde glass casings for the winter, church bells echoing off the buildings and the medieval castle glowering down from the cliff above.
+It is also smaller and more intimate than the others listed here—just 96 stalls ranged under the floodlit baroque stage set that is downtown Salzburg, with its fountains snuggled under avant-garde glass casings for the winter, church bells echoing off the buildings, and the medieval castle glowering down from the cliff above.
 It's a perfect postcard backdrop for browsing stalls selling pewter crafts, furry slippers, and loden coats while keeping warm with lebkuchen (gingerbread), roasted chestnuts and almonds, sausages, and sweet mulled wine.

-Look For: One of the world's largest Advent calendars, just south of town at the Schloss Hellbrunn, a 17th-century pleasure-palace built for Salzburg's archbishop-princes that just so happens to have 24 windows on its facade — perfect for an Advent calendar.
-Today there's a crafts market and a living Nativity.
+What to Look For: One of the world's largest Advent calendars, just south of town at the Schloss Hellbrunn, a 17th-century pleasure-palace built for Salzburg's archbishop-princes that just so happens to have 24 windows on its facade—perfect for an Advent calendar.
+Today, there's a crafts market and a living Nativity.

 Fira de Santa Llucia, Barcelona, Spain

-This year marks the 230th anniversary of Barcelona’s Fira de Santa Llucia.
+This year marks the 233rd anniversary of Barcelona’s Fira de Santa Llucia.
 When it opened in 1786, the market’s very first stalls sold mainly clay and paper nativity scenes and children’s dolls.
-As of 2016, more than 300 booths sprawl out on the Avenida de la Catedral, in Plà de la Seu Square, in the city’s ancient center.
-Unlike most Christmas markets, you won’t find any Germanic influence here – that’s right, no bratwurst or mulled wine.
+As of 2019, more than 300 booths sprawl out on the Avenida de la Catedral, in Plà de la Seu Square, in the city’s ancient center.
+Unlike most Christmas markets, you won’t find any Germanic influence here—that’s right, no bratwurst or mulled wine.
 Instead, the market goes all out with Spanish flare, complimented nicely by the built-in Gothic architecture of the Cathedral of the Holy Cross and Saint Eulalia.

-Look for: Your very own Tió de Nadal – a staple of Catalan Christmas tradition.
-Barcelona’s littlest holiday celebrants know that gifts come at the cost of sucking up to Tió de Nadal – a smiling log made cozy in a red blanket and hat.
+What to Look For: Your very own Tió de Nadal, a staple of Catalan Christmas tradition.
+Barcelona’s littlest holiday celebrants know that gifts come at the cost of sucking up to Tió de Nadal, a smiling log made cozy in a red blanket and hat.
 Kids are in charge of looking after their Tió up until Christmas Eve when they flip a switch and beat him with a stick until he releases presents and treats.

 Marienplatz markets, Munich, Germany